The complete guide to performance management for small business

 Normalise sharing feedback across your team and ensure that top performers are fairly and publicly rewarded.

 Do this, and you’ll foster an environment that champions and supports a high-performing and motivated team.
+But make sure you don't fall into the trap of micromanagement with people who don't necessarily perform high – it could make it worse for them.

 2 - Ditch the annual reviews